 RARE PLANT MONITORING

 Mt.
 Tam supports more than 40 rare, threatened, and endangered plant species.
 Location and population data is available for many of these species through field surveys conducted by One Tam land managers and partners including the California Native Plant Society (Marin Chapter).

 The scale of each monitoring program varies based on staff and volunteer resources.
 For example, NPS staff conducts annual rare plant monitoring, with individual populations visited once every three to five years; however, MMWD staff are in the process of re-inventorying their rare plant populations and have updated data on approximately 80% of the over 400 individual patches on watershed lands within the past five years.

 PLANT COMMUNITY MONITORING

 NPS staff monitors the structure and composition of redwood forest and coastal scrub plant communities at Bolinas Ridge, Muir Woods, and Green Gulch.
-This long-term monitoring program began in 2015, and randomly located, permanent vegetation plots will be revisited once every four years.
+This long-term monitoring program began in 2015, and permanent vegetation plots will be revisited once every four years.
 Periodic trend analyses will help reveal community dynamics (succession, temporal variability, etc.), and examine correlations between climate change, land use, and biological interactions.